 Prerequisite: ・High Stance ・Low Stance ・Flux |

 Unlock the Low and High Stance to gain access to the Switchglaive’s movesets essential for this build.
-Additionally, Deflect is a must have since parrying is an important part of your defense, while Flux II allows you to perform a Ki Pulse while switching stances, helping improve Ki recovery and maintain pressure during continuous attacks.
+Additionally, Deflect is a must have since parrying is an important part of your defense, while Flux II restores more Ki while switching stances, allowing you to recover more efficiently during combat.

 | Secret Skill | Location |